JeremyStevenson/JSStat/README.md

 ======

-C#/.Net API and sample program for controlling Honeywell WiFi (and Redlink) thermostats via the Total Connect Comfort website. mytotalconnectcomfort.com
+C#/.Net API and sample program for controlling Honeywell WiFi (and Redlink) thermostats via the Total Connect Comfort website. mytotalconnectcomfort.com.

+I have used this succesfully with the Honeywell Wi-Fi smart thermostat RTH9580, RTH8580WF and VisionPRO 8000.

 Please note you must enter a username, password, location ID, and loaction name into the code to get this to work.